 If axle oscillation lockout valve is functioning properly, crane will re-level itself; if valve is not working properly, crane will not re-level itself.
 If rear axle does not lock or unlock properly, evaluate lockout system and repair as necessary.

 General Crane Operation

 Pump Drive

-Main #1 hydraulic pump is mounted to rear of transmission driven PTO.
+Main #1 and #2 hydraulic pumps are mounted to rear of transmission driven PTO.

-The #2 hydraulic pump is direct engine driven and mounted to lower left side of engine.
+The #3 hydraulic pump is direct engine driven and mounted to lower left side of engine.